 - The delivery of the approved materials is the responsibility of the person making the original request.

 Grab your audience’s attention through a mass mailing.
 Mass mailings are sent to our residents and live-in staff.
 They contain a variety of information including promotion of large-scale events and initiatives, living learning community (LLC) and housing updates, and dining news.
 Student names and addresses are not required on mass mailings, and they do not need postage.
 One copy of each mass mailing will be put into each mailbox.

 How it works

-Any University Housing and Dining area, residence hall student group or recognized living learning community may distribute mail as detailed in the policy below.
+Any University Housing and Dining area, residence hall student group, or recognized LLC may distribute mail as detailed in the policy below.
 Groups and departments outside of the residence hall system must receive prior approval on a case-by-case basis from University Housing and Dining.

 How to submit a mass mailing

-- Requests can be made by emailing Carol Rose (firstname.lastname@example.org).
+- Requests can be made by emailing Student Life Communications (firstname.lastname@example.org).
 A finalized mailer and the proposed mailing dates must be provided in the request.

 - Each University Housing and Dining organization/group will be limited to no more than one mass mailing per month.
 Groups and departments outside of the residence hall system will be approved on a case-by-case basis.
 Distribution of materials may be limited in duration of time, as well as size and volume of the materials.

 - The name of the organization/group must be clearly visible on each piece of the material to be distributed.